nimanov/Web-Scraping/README.md

-# Web Scraping Using Beautiful Soup
+# Scraped car trade website by using Beautiful Soup library of Python